 Material Preparation and Relevancy relates to the planning that is included in course creation and delivery.
 This includes, but is not limited to, syllabi, classroom materials, Power Points, quizzes, innovative assignments and assessments.
 See the professional development website and/or the faculty handbook for a more complete list of activities that would support the self-evaluation in this section.

-Record Keeping and Instructional Management refers to daily housekeeping chores such as submitting grades on time
+Record Keeping and Instructional Management such as:

+1. Attendance verification and submission of final grades by published deadlines,

-, providing timely feedback to students through rubrics and comments, nswering emails and phone requests in a timely fashion.
+2. providing timely feedback to students through rubrics and comments,as noted in the course syllabus,

+3. Answering emails and phone inquiries/requests in a timely fashion.

 Professional Development and Scholarship